Department_of_Enterprise_logo

 Kids Online Safety Research

-Once developed, Cilter will be a parental control technology that would allow for the filtering and blocking of harmful online content on the child’s phone.
+Once developed, Chirp will be a parental control technology that would allow for the filtering and blocking of harmful online content on the child’s phone.
 Examples of such harmful online content include grooming (child solicitation online for the purpose of sexual and other types of abuse); cyberbullying (repeated hurtful behaviour such as comments, gossip or exclusion) and self-harming content (content that discusses or shows how one can hurt oneself, including suicide).

 The technology is state-of-the-art because it works across the apps on the child’s phone.
-Cilter is not a safety app but a software modification to the phone’s operating system, which allows it to monitor messaging apps on the child’s phone for harmful online content, including encrypted direct messaging apps such as WhatsApp.
+Chirp is not a safety app but a software modification to the phone’s operating system, which allows it to monitor messaging apps on the child’s phone for harmful online content, including encrypted direct messaging apps such as WhatsApp.

 Click here to view or download our Plain Language Statement.

-See how Cilter works
+See how Chirp works

-How will Cilter Work
+How will Chirp Work

 We don't keep any information that could identify someone.